kavishdevar/airpods-head-tracking/README.md

 ```bash
 python gestures.py
 ```
+The codebase is split into the following components:

 - **Connection and Data Collection**
   The project uses a custom ConnectionManager (imported in multiple files) to connect via Bluetooth to AirPods.
 Once connected, sensor packets are received in raw hex format.
 An AirPodsTracker class (in `plot.py`) handles the start/stop of tracking, logging of raw data, and parsing of packets into useful fields.